 The cashmere combing industry will receive a working capital investment for six to eight months, while knitting (final processing) will receive investment for up to two years.
 The investment for technological innovation, will be provided for no less than five years.

-In 2018, the Iranian cashmere market has been severely hit through a devaluation of the Iranian local currency Rial, the strongest devaluation in the country’s history.
+In 2018, the cashmere market has been severely hit through a devaluation of the local currency Rial, the strongest devaluation in the country’s history.
 2018 started with a stable Rial and prices for cashmere were steady.
 Soon after the new season started, Rial currency lost up to 80% of its value and in accordance, prices rose very sharply.
 Once the Rial gained some of its value back in October of 2018, prices dropped as well.
-During this period it is estimated that more than 60% of Iranian cashmere was bought by Chinese traders directly or through their Iranian and Afghan agents.
+During this period it is estimated that more than 60% of cashmere was bought by Chinese traders directly or through their local agents.

 Production remained unchanged and the quantity of worthy cashmere is estimated around 1,000 tons.